Azores Islands Guide Portugal map flag

 Access from the main road EN5-2A, east of the city of Ribeira Grande.

 Parque Terra Nostra - A historic botanical park with thermal pools, founded in 1775.
-An ideal place to relax in the warm mineral waters and walk among exotic plants.
+In addition to relaxing in the 40°C warm iron water, you can also enjoy walks among exotic plants and manicured flower beds.
+Bring dark or old swimsuits - the iron water will turn them brown.

 Address: Parque Terra Nostra, Largo Marquês da Praia e Monfort, 9675-061 Furnas.